-Here we provide a bit more information about us and our motivations for creating this platform.
+Here we provide more information about nucleonics and this platform:

 Who are we?